-- 5.7.1.1 Foreign Object Debris (FOD) is a general term which applies to all loose objects which endanger the safety of aircraft and therefore must not be left in any area where they would constitute a hazard. - 5.7.1.2 Every individual has a responsibility to ensure that the risk of damage to aircraft from FOD is minimized. - 5.7.1.3 All FOD must be removed and properly disposed of as soon as it is discovered. - 5.7.1.4 The presence of FOD is often due to the failure of note doing checks, picking them up, as well as appropriately disposing waste from the airside.
+- 5.7.1.1 Foreign Object Debris (FOD) is a general term which applies to all loose objects which endanger the safety of aircraft and therefore must not be left in any area where they would constitute a hazard. - 5.7.1.2 Every individual has a responsibility to ensure that the risk of damage to aircraft from FOD is minimized. - 5.7.1.3 All FOD must be removed and properly disposed of as soon as it is discovered. - 5.7.1.4 The presence of FOD is often due to the failure of personnel to perform checks, pick up FOD, or appropriately disposing waste from the airside.
 FOD are commonly left in aircraft movement areas by airside personnel or blown to aircraft movement areas from other airside areas.